 The tournament will consist of the following Divisions:

-Youth Division (Ages 8 & 9) – No player on a team may be over 9 years old on the first day of the tournament.
+Junior Youth Division (ages 8 & 9) – No player on a team may be over 9 years old on the first day of the tournament.

 Elite Division (Ages 18 & Over) – For the most competitive teams.
 There will be a Men’s Elite Division and a Women’s Elite Division.
 Unlike other divisions, teams in each Elite Division will be scheduled without regard to individual player characteristics.
 Event organizers reserve the right to determine team and player eligibility for Elite Division admittance.
 Players younger than 18 years old will be allowed to register based on request by a team and acceptance by event organizers.